flightaware/tclrmq/README.md

              the _onConnected_ callback for Connection objects

-2) _onClose_: called when the channel has been fully closed, i.e., when the Channel.Close-Ok method is received from the RabbitMQ server and is passed the same arguments as the _onClosed_ callback for Connection objects
+2) _onClose_: called when the channel has been fully closed, i.e., when the Channel.Close-Ok method is received from the RabbitMQ server and is passed the _Channel_ object and the same dictionary passed to the _onClosed_ callback for _Connection_ objects

 3) _onError_: called when the channel receives an error, i.e., a frame is received for the given channel but contains an AMQP error code and is passed the same arguments as